 If you are still having issues with FaceTime after attempting the fixes above, find your device below and we’ll get you going with some more fixes you can try.
 Let’s get started!

-One other quick fix that sometimes works with iPhones when FaceTime is not working is to turn your iPhone all of the way off and then back on.
-The way to turn off your iPhone depends on which model you have:
+One quick fix that sometimes works when FaceTime is not working is to completely restart your device.
+The way to turn off your iPhone or iPad depends on which model you have:

 - iPhone 8 and older: Press and hold down your iPhone’s power button until “slide to power off” appears.
 Swipe the power icon left to right to shut down your iPhone.
 Press and hold the power button again to turn it back on.